 Karen Kovacik is a poet and translator of contemporary Polish poetry.
-Her books include Metropolis Burning, with many evocations of cities at war; Beyond the Velvet Curtain, winner of the Stan and Tom Wick Poetry Prize; and Nixon and I. Her translation of Agnieszka Kuciak’s Distant Lands: An Anthology of Poets Who Don’t Exist, longlisted for the 2014 National Translation Award, is available from White Pine Press, and in 2016, White Pine published Scattering the Dark: An Anthology of Polish Women Poets, edited and selected by her.
-She’s Professor of English at Indiana University Purdue University Indianapolis (IUPUI), where she teaches creative writing and American poetry.
-Her work has been honored with the Charity Randall Citation from the International Poetry Forum, a Fulbright Research Grant to Poland, and a Fellowship in Literary Translation from the National Endowment for the Arts.
+Her books include Portable City, Metropolis Burning, and Beyond the Velvet Curtain, winner of the Stan and Tom Wick Poetry Prize.
+Her translation of Agnieszka Kuciak’s Distant Lands: An Anthology of Poets Who Don’t Exist, longlisted for the 2014 National Translation Award, is available from White Pine Press, and in 2016, White Pine published Scattering the Dark: An Anthology of Polish Women Poets, edited and selected by her.
+Her translation of Jacek Dehnel’s Aperture was a runner-up for the 2019 PEN Award for Poetry in Translation, and she was one of three translators of Krystyna Dąbrowska’s Tideline, a finalist for the 2022 Derek Walcott Prize.
+She’s Professor Emerita of English at Indiana University Indianapolis.
+Her work has been honored with the Charity Randall Citation from the International Poetry Forum, a Fulbright Research Grant to Poland, and two Fellowships in Literary Translation from the National Endowment for the Arts.

 0 Comments